 CH: Intramuros has published over 165 portraits of designers.

-WD: Why and how did you decide to focus on Women?
+WD: Why did you decide to dedicate your covers exclusively to designer portraits?

 CH: I wanted to write about the men and women that are behind the products.
 For me, the creative part of the research was essential.
 I wanted to explain that a product is the result of collaborative work between a designer and a company director in response to specifications.